 Deergrass is not a picky grower, though.
 It is drought resistant, yet can tolerate heavy rains and some flooding; it prefers full sun, yet can also tolerate shade.

 How to Cultivate Deergrass

 Because Muhlenbergia rigens is such a hardy variety – and deer resistant! – it is a popular garden and landscape option for many homeowners.
 Deergrass can adapt to almost any climate in the U.S. and reaches maturity in just two growing seasons.
-With its tall stalks reaching out in striking array, it is an attractive staple piece to anchor other smaller plants in a landscaped bed.
+With its tall stalks reaching out in a striking array, it is an attractive staple piece to anchor other smaller plants in a landscaped bed.
 Its sprawling width covers large areas of ground, cutting back on weed growth, as well.

 Deergrass is easily mistaken for pampas grass.
-The former is a better alternative to other common California grasses due to its hardiness and deer resistance.
+The former is a better alternative to other common southern California grasses due to its hardiness and deer resistance.

 A few years after planting, it may be time to bring new life into a deergrass plant with some simple maintenance.
 After several seasons of sun, the grass can become brown instead of its healthy silver-green hues.
-The time to prune is in the winter, when the plant is dormant.
+The time to prune is in the winter when the plant is dormant.
 Consider cutting the stalks down to the ground in December or January to remove old grown and make way for some new life.

 Since older plants are very tough, try using lopping shears to prune the plant down.
 Since the plant’s base consists of several feet of very dense foliage, it is not uncommon for it to be full of natural debris, such as acorns, leaves, and small wildlife.
 Rake through the foliage with a garden rake in between snips to reach the bottom of the stalk.
 It can be pruned all the way to the ground.

 Within two to four weeks of cutting down the deergrass stalks, the perennial will start producing small shoots of yellow and green blades.
 The deergrass will reach a healthy maturation in two years!